tjoyner/ofvioletsandlicorice/chapter2.md

 "They've filled their heads with the first growths.
 If the Barolo doesn't come from Cannubi they'll turn up their noses.
 That sucks.
 They're excited about new wines, inventive, like Gaja makes in Tuscany.
 And Gaja is the ultimate..."

-"I prefer your Barbaresco," answered Daniel, taking a slice of Toma cheese.
+"I prefer your Barbaresco," answered Daniel, taking a slice of toma cheese.

 Amalia was absent from their discussion.
 Daniel saw her wandering gaze, and supposed that her thoughts were elsewhere.
 She expressed annoyance at their words, nervously taking slices of salami and chunks of cheese from the platter.